 Faceted navigation or faceted search helps users find the exact product with the exact specifications quickly in the minimal possible clicks.
 Therefore, implementing faceted navigation in an e-store can improve the user-friendliness and the customer experience of the website.
 The action can also make a definite improvement in the long-term ROI.

-Before we talk about implementing faceted navigation, let’s understand what exactly it is and how it works.
+Before we talk about implementing faceted navigation in SEO & UX, let’s understand what exactly it is and how it works.